jeanmarc77/123solar/README.txt

  Prerequisites ────────────────────────────────────────────────────────────────

-  123Solar rely on communication(s) application(s) which are not included in this package.
+  123Solar relies on communication(s) application(s) which are not included in this package.
-  As it is running on top of a webserver, you must grant the access to your communication(s) application(s) as well as your communication port(s) to the 'http' user.
+  As 123Solar is running on top of a webserver, you must grant the access to your communication(s) application(s) as well as your communication port(s) to the 'http' user.
   Json, Calendar and Curl extensions have to be enable in php.
 Your webserver must allow HTTP authentication.

  Warning ──────────────────────────────────────────────────────────────────────